n0sys/HackTheBox-WriteUp/HackTheBox-Photobomb/README.md

 }
 window.onload = init;
 ```
 Looking at it closely, we can see that there's a URL that points to the login form alongside what looks like credentials and a comment about tech support.
-Turns out at last that the credentials are pH0t0:b0Mb!.
-Looking through http Authorization docs we found that its possible to pass credentials to http Basic Authorization in the URL.
+It turns out at last that the credentials are pH0t0:b0Mb!.
+Looking through http Authorization docs we can find that its possible to pass credentials to http Basic Authorization in the URL as such "username:password@AUTH_URL".

 #### Photo Galery and command injection
-Upon logging in we find the following page
+Upon logging in, we find the following page

 ![photobomb](imgs/photos.png)

-After searhing around ???? so we try download button
+After searhing around in the source page and doing some directory fuzzing, we get no results at all.
+So since the download button is all we got, we can try and test it with BurpSuite and see how it goes.
+So after clicking the button, the browser sends the following request:

 ```http
 POST /printer HTTP/1.1